Megafunk/MassSample/README.md

 <!-- FIXMEVORI: For consistency, lets add as a title the name of the command, however in this one I'm not sure which ones we should include -->
 ##### 4.7.3.2.4 `FMassDeferredSetCommand`
 Defers the execution of the `TFunction` lambda passed in as a parameter.
+It is useful for performing Mass-related operations that none of the other commands cover.
 This is a smart way to handle Actor mutations, as [those usually need to happen on the main thread](https://vkguide.dev/docs/extra-chapter/multithreading/#ways-of-using-multithreading-in-game-engines).
-It is also useful todo Mass-related operations that none of the other commands cover.

 ```c++
 EntityManager->Defer().PushCommand<FMassDeferredSetCommand>(